Toward fossil-free steel production 2045

 SSAB’s existing production system is already one of the world’s most efficient in terms of carbon dioxide emissions.
 Nevertheless, existing steelmaking technology using coke plants and blast furnaces means SSAB is Sweden’s largest single source of carbon dioxide emissions.

 SSAB, LKAB and Vattenfall together are prepared to assume major responsibility to find a long-term solution to the carbon dioxide problem in the steel industry.
 Consequently, the companies have launched a joint industrial development project to create steel production that emits water instead of carbon dioxide.
+In June of 2017, the companies created a Joint Venture company for fossil-free steel, HYBRIT Development.

 With its specialized, innovative steel industry, access to fossil-free electricity and the highest-quality iron ore in Europe, Sweden is uniquely placed for such a project.